SoroushNilton/summerizer-agent/README.md

-# ADK Short Bot
+# Summerizer Agent

-A Python-based agent that helps shorten messages using Google's Agent Development Kit (ADK) and Vertex AI.
+A Python-based agent that summerizes messages and returns old and new charachter count using Google's Agent Development Kit (ADK) and Vertex AI.

 ## Prerequisites